wwu-pi/tutorials/lectures/acse/010_setting_up_environment_with_docker.md

 * **Linux / macOS**: Open you ~/.profile- and ~/.bashrc- or ~/.bash_profile-files.
 Type `export JAVA_HOME=/usr/lib/jvm/<your version>` (using your installation path, of course).
 If Java is still not found you might need to add it to the path environment variable using `export PATH=$PATH:$JAVA_HOME/bin`.
 You need to log out and log back in again for the changes to be applied.

-Congratulations, you have successfully set-up your development environment!
+Congratulations, you have successfully set up your development environment!